sap-tutorials/Tutorials/tutorials/gnext-deploy-kubernetes-sqlpad/gnext-deploy-kubernetes-sqlpad.md

 ![Create Docker secret](secret.png)

-From the console, use the following command to create a new file:
+From the console, use the following commands to create a new file and open the web text editor:

 ```
+touch hxe.yaml
 edit hxe.yaml
 ```